Spring19GameEngines/finalproject-arcubed/part1_README.md

       - You build a physics engine as a .dll, and use it with OGRE3D.
       - You build a physics engine and use it with pygame and all of the physics are handled by your library.
 3. You need to demonstrate useful game programming patterns with this system.
-4. You need to implement at least one classic or original game using our engine API.
+4. You need to implement at least one classic or original game using your engine API.

 ## Examples